holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_onboarding/lesson_plan.md

+## Essential Questions

+- What are the topics covered by the course?
+- What are the expectations of the class?

 ## Lesson Plan

 ### Setup

+- 2x photo rosters printed out
+    - One for attendance
+    - One for "emergency book"
-Getting to know you sheet printed out
+- `initial_questionnaire.docx` printed out

 ### Actual Lesson

+- Introduction
+    - Get everyone's name
     - Introduce self
         - AWS spiel
         - Show website stuff
-- Get everyone's name
-- Explain goal of course
+- Explain goals of course
+    - Independence, confidence, thinking of computers as a tool
+- Syllabus
-- Go through syllabus and course description
+    - Talk through syllabus
-    - Read various important questions
+        - Emphasize if need help, come find me
+        - 9th graders need to show independence
+    - Things understand
+    - Things don't understand
+- Course overview
-    - Walk through to class
+    - Walk-through of class
     - Any questions?
+- Reiterate goals of course
 - Explain homework
+    - Sign up for appointment with me via Google Calendar
+    - Prove that you can make appointment
+    - Prove that you can find me
+    - Note: Not an actual 15m meeting, a lot of student's get confused by this
+- Field trip to CS office
 - If have time:
     - Recursion:
         - Who's heard of recursion?